blinklabs-io/docs/src/content/docs/guides/adder/003-using-adder-on-windows.md

      alt="adder-windows-config-network"
      style="max-width:100%; height:auto; max-height:500px; object-fit:contain; border:1px solid #ccc;" />

-### Step 3.3 - Add your event information
+### Step 3.3 - Add your Monitoring Targets
-Enter the information that you would like to receive alerts when an event occurs on-chain.
+Enter the information that you would like to monitor.
+For example, Wallet Address, Policy ID, Asset Fingerprint, Pool ID and / or DRep ID

 For this example, we will enter a Pool ID and a DRep ID that we want to follow.